 This adds up to at least three African-American men at the scene -- a conclusion Boston Detectives actually reached, and spoke about, when interviewing Rosa:

 This exculpatory disclosure by Ivan Sanchez to Rosa -- that the tall, thin man she claimed was Sean Ellis did NOT walk out of the woods --is found in the police transcript of Rosa Sanchez's September 26, 1993, interview at the Area E-5 station.

-At trial, this statement of Ivan's to Rosa, though documented, was barred as evidence after Chief Prosecutor Phyllis Broker objected to it as "hearsay," and Judge McDaniel ruled in her favor over defense attorney David Duncan's strenuous objection.
-Duncan managed to preserve Ivan's statement to Rosa for the record.
+Why did jurors not hear it?
+At trial, this statement of Ivan's to Rosa, though documented in her police interview, was barred as evidence after Chief Prosecutor Phyllis Broker objected to it as "hearsay," and Judge McDaniel ruled in her favor over defense attorney David Duncan's strenuous objection.
+Duncan managed to preserve Rosa's account of Ivan's statement to her, for the record.